TobiasRoland/100-examples-of-monads/JavaOptional.md

             System.out.print("Hello " + steve);
         }
 ```
+And if you look at the left-hand side for the types, it's clear that we've unwrapped.
+Right?
+Because `.flatMap` unwraps!

-You'll note that the arguments for all the `.flatMap`'s functions are identical:
+You'll note that the arguments for all the `.flatMap`'s look like they're basically this:

 ```Java
         Optional<Optional<Optional<String>>> threeLayerSteve = fourLayerSteve.flatMap(x -> x);